nsilva/dockerized-todo/README.md

 - Filter tasks by status
 - Remove tasks marked as completed from the main list
 - Add an email confirmation message upon registration
+- The .env file should not be stored in the repo but as this is a test, it was kept there for easy setup
+- The UI does not use a store, the application is not big enough to justify the store use although it can very well be added
+- It could be beneficial to use TypeScript